njahn82/hoa_ta_effects/analysis/001_overview.md

 </table>

-Analysing hybrid open access across publishers between 2018 and 2022 reveals a large market concentration among a small number of publishers.
-Although 47 publishers offered transformative agreements, the three major commercial publishers Elsevier, Springer Nature, and Wiley, accounted for 50% of total article volume published (see Table ).
+Analysing hybrid open access across publishers between 2018 and 2022 reveals a large market concentration.
+Although 47 publishers offered transformative agreements, the big three commercial publishers Elsevier, Springer Nature, and Wiley, accounted for 50% of total article volume published (see Table ).
 Together, they published 503,460 open access articles, representing 67% of the open access articles in hybrid journals.
 Elsevier, Springer Nature, and Wiley made 236,027 articles open access in hybrid journals through transformative agreements, resulting in an even larger market share of 73%.
 However, there are differences among the three large publishers.
 Although Elsevier published the largest volume of articles (n = 2,788,990, 34%), it published a relatively low number of open access articles, including those that can be associated with transformative agreements.
-In contrast, Springer Nature and Wiley provided open access to a much larger proportion of their articles (13% of Springer Nature articles and 15% of Wiley articles were open acccess), leading to much higher open access market shares (23% Springer Nature resp.
+In contrast, Springer Nature and Wiley provided open access to a larger proportion of their articles (13% of Springer Nature articles and 15% of Wiley articles were open acccess), leading to higher open access market shares (23% Springer Nature resp.
 23% Wiley).
-This difference can mainly be attributed to transformative agreements, as both publishers made the majority of their open access articles available through such deals (Springer Nature 56% resp.
+This difference between Elsevier on the one hand and Springer Nature and Wiley on the other can be attributed to transformative agreements, as the latter made the majority of their open access articles available through such deals (Springer Nature 56% resp.
 Wiley 55%).

-Figure 2 presents the growth of hybrid open access across publishers by year, highlighting the growth of open articles published under transformative agreements.
-As can be seen from Figure 2A and 2C
+Figure 2 takes a closer look into the growth of hybrid open access across publishers by year with a focus on open articles enabled by transformative agreements.
+Although all publishers show a general long-term trend towards transformative agreements, Figure 2A and 2B indicate that, in particular, the open access share of Wiley’s hybrid journal portfolio quadrupled from 5.8% in 2018 to 26% in 2022 as a result of these agreements.
+In comparison, the proportion of open access articles Elsevier hybrid journals grew from from 3.3% in 2018 to 10% in 2022.
+Unlike the other two publishers, Springer Nature started early to offer selected consortia open access agreements for its hybrid journal portfolio (“Springer Compact”).
+Data about the Springer compact agreements with large consortia including Max Planck Society, the Swedish Bibsam consortium qnd the Finish FinELib consortium that ended before start of the trnasofrmative agreement data collection in June 2021.
+8.4% Springer Nature excelled in 2018, but gained a slower growth than Wiley, resulting into 18% of all articles being open access in Springer Nature hybrid journals in 2022.

+published the less than half of its 61,620 open access articles in 2022 through transformative agreements (48%). while 64% of Springer Nature’s grew slower in the last year compared to Wiley, and 69% of Wiley’s open access articles could be linked to transformative agreements in 2022.
+Overall, Wiley published the largest number of open access articles from transformative agreements in 2022 (n = 54,753), followed by Springer Nature (54,753) and Elsevier (54,753).
+This varying focus resulted into an different overall open access proportion in 2022 – only 10% of all articles in Elsevier hybrid journals were open access in 2022, compared to published in springer nautre and xx in Wiley hybrid journals.

+The increasing impact of open access through transofmrative agreements can be also obsevered at the journal-level (Figure 2).
+While no substantial differences between open access enabled through transformative agreements can be seen across Elsevier journals, an growing number of hybrid journals published by Springer Nature and Wiley increased their open access share through these agreements.
+In 2022, 25% of Springer Nature hybrid journal portfolio comprised journals with an open access proportion of percent, while Wiley.

+again a glanc eon the jorunals indicates that these ar emore smaller journals focus on a researchers affitialted with a socienty or a language springe rnautre german-speaking didactic journasl whereas in wiley british society tend to across all more smaller like smaller and of journals majority and springe rnature majority oabove 50 % . prominent example BJC

 <img src="001_overview_files/figure-gfm/unnamed-chunk-6-1.png" width="99%" style="display: block; margin: auto;" />